-7.2 TPM\HT (Handle Types)
+7.2 TPM\HT

-The 32-bit handle space is divided into 256 regions of equal size with $2^{24}$ values in each.
+The 32-bit handle type space is divided into 256 regions of equal size with $2^{24}$ values in each.
 Each of these ranges represents a handle type.

 The type of the entity is indicated by the MSO of its handle.
-The values for the MSO and the entity referenced are shown in Table 27.
+The values for the MSO and the entity referenced are shown in Table 29.

-Table 27 - Definition of (UINT8) TPM\HT Constants
+Table 29 - Definition of (UINT8) TPM\HT Constants

-Name Value Comments TPM_HT_PCR 0x00 PCR - consecutive numbers, starting at 0, that reference the PCR registers A platform-specific specification will set the minimum number of PCR and an implementation may have more.
+Name Value Comments TPM_HT_PCR 0x00 PCR - consecutive numbers, starting at 0, that reference the PCR registers A platform-specific specification will set the minimum number of PCF and an implementation may have more.
 TPM_HT_NV_INDEX 0x01 NV Index - assigned by the caller TPM_HT_HMAC_SESSION 0x02 HMAC Authorization Session - assigned by the TPM when the session is created TPM_HT_LOADED_SESSION 0x02 Loaded Authorization Session - used only in the context of TPM2_GetCapability This type references both loaded HMAC and loaded policy authorization sessions.
 TPM_HT_POLICY_SESSION 0x03 Policy Authorization Session - assigned by the TPM when the session is created TPM_HT_SAVED_SESSION 0x03 Saved Authorization Session - used only in the context of TPM2_GetCapability This type references saved authorization session contexts for which the TPM is maintaining tracking information.
-TPM_HT_PERMANENT 0x40 Permanent Values - assigned by this specification in Table 28 TPM_HT_TRANSIENT 0x80 Transient Objects - assigned by the TPM when an object is loaded into transient-object memory or when a persistent object is converted to a transient object TPM_HT_PERSISTENT 0x81 Persistent Objects - assigned by the TPM when a loaded transient object is made persistent
+TPM_HT_EXTERNAL_NV 0x11 External NV Index - assigned by the caller NOTE: Added in revision 1.72.
+TPM_HT_PERMANENT_NV 0x12 Permanent NV Index - assigned by a platform specific specification NOTE: Added in revision 1.73.
+TPM_HT_PERMANENT 0x40 Permanent Values - assigned by this specification in Table 30 TPM_HT_TRANSIENT 0x80 Transient Objects - assigned by the TPM when an object is loaded into transient-object memory or when a persistent object is converted to a transient object TPM_HT_PERSISTENT 0x81 Persistent Objects - assigned by the TPM when a loaded transient object is made persistent TPM_HT_AC 0x90 Attached Component - handle for an Attached Component.